improbable-research/keanu/docs/doc_templates/thermometer-example.md

 Here is the completed code if you'd like to run it yourself.

-Experiment with the size of the Sigma in each thermometer (the inaccuracy) and see how it affects the estimated temperature.
+Experiment with the size of the sigma in each thermometer (the inaccuracy) and see how it affects the estimated temperature.

 ```java